And now the moment you've all been waiting for...

 View from below during removal

-The method for cleaning the seat area was a little cumbersome but I figured out a method.
+This area was difficult to clean the valve seat area but I figured out a method.
 My trick was to get the cloth draped around the backside of the valve, push it down into the seat area using my pliers, then pull it using downward force around the valve.
-This pulled the cloth around the valve and into the seat area and worked well to clean it.
-It worked so well I then adopted this method on the more accessible valves as well
+This pulled the cloth around the valve and into the seat area and worked well to clean it

 New stem seal in place